Alternative Dish

 Scoop up the ginger and put it in a wire strainer over a bowl or small measuring cup.
 I love this measuring cup for making drinks since it measures small amounts out perfectly!
 Using your fingertips, squeeze the grated ginger through the mesh strainer and into the measuring cup.
 Press down on the ginger to get every last bit of juice out.
 Discard the ginger pulp.

-Grating and squeezing ginger juice
+Grating and squeezing ginger juice.

 In a glass, stir together the ginger juice, simple syrup, lemon juice, and gin, if using.
 Add ice and then top with sparkling water.
 Stir again, garnish with lemon wedges and rosemary if desired, and enjoy!
 This drink has just a touch of sweetness, so if you'd like it sweeter add more rosemary syrup as desired.

-Rosemary Ginger lemonade in wine glasses
+Rosemary Ginger lemonade in wine glasses.

 Having a summer happy hour?
 Serve this sparkling lemonade alongside Mango Salsa, Cranberry Salsa, or Chickpea & Mango Lettuce Wraps.